Homepage

 In project

-You can choose to create virtual environment in the project.
+You can choose to create a virtual environment in the project.
 This makes it easier for configuring your IDE to recognize it for new terminal sessions and loading dependencies when viewing Python files.

 • poetry.toml (not pyproject.toml)